andresdeklerck2023/QuestionnaireTask/README.md

 4. Build the solution to restore the necessary packages and compile the project.
 5. Run the application from Visual Studio (F5).

+##Future Improvements
+Future improvements for this project are :
+-  Adding difficulty ( I tried it in this project, but didn't work )
+-  More styling
+-  Add a timer ( answer questions as fast as possible to beat the timer )

 ## UML Class Diagrams
 ### QuestionnaireLibrary
 ```plaintext